juliogomez/netdevops/README.md

     2. Push _new_ configurations to NSO
     3. Synchronize _new_ configurations from NSO to devices

-    But specifically for step 2 you might be wondering _where are those new configurations?_
+    But specifically for the second step you might be wondering _where are those new configurations?_

-    Take a look at this extract from `site.yaml`, describing that step 2:
+    Take a look at this extract from `site.yaml`, describing that second step:

     ```
     - name: Push new configurations to NSO